-Answer: It stands for Symmetric Multiprocessing (SMP), and it is an architecture which contains multiple processors to complete the process, here all the processors share the single memory.
+Answer: It stands for Symmetric Multiprocessing (SMP), and it is an architecture that contains multiple processors to complete the process.
+All the processors share a single memory.

-Answer: Asymmetric clustering occurs when server running application fond some kind of cluster.
+Answer: Asymmetric clustering occurs when the server running the application finds some kind of cluster.
 In asymmetric clustering, one server tries to run the server application while others remain on standby mode.

-Answer: It is a flow of execution through the process code, it deals with the instruction to be executed.
+Answer: It is a flow of execution through the process code.
+A thread deals with the instruction to be executed.

-Answer: When a program is in execution mode that is known as a process.
+Answer: A program in execution is known as a process.

-Question: Name all the state of a Process.
+Question: Name all the states of a Process.

-Question: How thread is different from the process?
+Question: How is a thread different from a process?

-- The process is Independent whereas Thread is not.
+- The process is independent, whereas a thread is not.

-- One thread designed to assist other thread whereas the process is not.
+- A thread can assist other threads, whereas the process can not.

-- If one thread stops the next thread starts executing but, in the process this is not a case.
+- If one thread stops, the next thread starts executing, but this is not the case with a process.

 Question: What is a deadlock?

-Answer: When two processes are trying to execute simultaneously, and they are waiting for each-other to execute so they could also start their own execution this halt in executing is known as deadlock.
-The deadlock occurs in the program we can see the hang problem in our system.
+Answer: When 2 processes are trying to execute simultaneously, and they are waiting for each other to finish the execution, as they are dependent on each other, this halt in execution is known as a deadlock.
+When the deadlock occurs in the program, the system usually freezes.